Zubrzyca Dolna

-Zubrzyca Dolna is a village in the administrative district of Gmina Jabłonka, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland, close to the border with Slovakia.
+Zubrzyca Dolna (Hungarian: Alsózubrica or Alsóbölényes) is a village in the administrative district of Gmina Jabłonka, within Nowy Targ County, Lesser Poland Voivodeship, in southern Poland, close to the border with Slovakia.

 The village lies in the drainage basin of the Black Sea (through Orava, Váh and Danube rivers), in the historical region of Orava (Polish: Orawa).

 History

 The area became part of Poland in the 10th or early 11th century, and later it passed to Hungary.
 In the late 19th century, Zubrzyca Dolna had a population of 934, with 91.1% of Poles.
 It became again part of Poland following World War I.